Martin Junaković

-Martin Junaković (born 16 February 1994) is a Croatian professional basketball player for Giessen 46ers of the ProA.

-He won the ABA League championship in 2014, as a member of Cibona.
+Martin Junaković (born 16 February 1994) is a Croatian professional basketball player for Diadora Zadar of the Druga liga.
+He won the ABA League in 2014, as a member of Cibona.

 Professional career

 He started his career in hometown club KK Šibenik in 2009, but next year he left club and signed with Cedevita Zagreb.
 In 2013 he returned to Šibenik for the second time.
 He was one of the best player in Šibenik and played starting five.
 In 2015 he left club and signed with KK Zagreb.
 He had a great start to the 2017–18 A-1 League season, averaging 29.3 points and 7.3 assists for Zagreb.
 He left Zagreb in the end of December 2017, and on 3 January 2018 he signed with Macedonian First League team AV Ohrid.
 After short time, he signed with Bosnian-Herzegovinian team HKK Široki, but in July 2018 he left club and signed with GKK Šibenik at the third time, but he left Šibenik on 21 December 2018, because of club problems with finance and went to Lithuania, signed with BC Nevėžis.

 On September 8, 2025, he signed with Giessen 46ers of the ProA.